UMAprotocol/UMIPs/UMIPs/omnibus-3-collateral.md

 This change has no implementation other than proposing the two aforementioned governor transactions that will be proposed.

+### Rationale

+Adding CREAM as an UMA collateral type will open up additional use cases, including yield dollars and KPI options.
+It will also introduce UMA to the community of a large and popular decentralized lending protocol, which spans Ethereum and Binance Smart Chain and is part of the YFI ecosystem.

+### Security Considerations

+CREAM has persistently strong liquidity, so including it as a collateral currency should impose no additional risk to the protocol.

+The only security implication is for contract deployers and users who are considering using EMP contracts with this token as the collateral currency.

+They should recognize that, relative to most fiat currencies, CREAM is much more volatile.
+This volatility should be taken into account when parameterizing or using these EMP contracts.

+CREAM has a circulating supply of 720,000 CREAM coins and a max supply of 9 Million.
+Gate.io is the current most active market trading it and it has over $1 million in liquidity on SushiSwap.

 ---

 ## CHAIN (Chain Games)